Skip to content

 2. Riverine Plains has appointed a Knowledge Broker for the Southern NSW Hub to represent our region and contribute to developing projects and resources that address identified priorities.

-3. Work to date has revealed that while much can be learned and applied from past droughts, there are still knowledge gaps that could be filled by helping farmers to manage current situations and be better prepared for future climate variability.
+3. Work to date has revealed that while much can be learned and applied from past droughts, there are still knowledge gaps that could be filled by helping farmers to manage current situations and be better prepared for future climate variability

-The Southern NSW Hub has played a key role in enabling Riverine Plains’ involvement in these large, multi-agency projects.
-The first year of the Hub has resulted in many new projects, increased community engagement and confirmation that for the Hub to be a success, it must provide accessible resources and support to community members.
+During 2022, The Southern NSW Hub played a key role in enabling Riverine Plains’ involvement in several large, multi-agency projects.
 Riverine Plains has committed to providing resources through our communication channels, including social media, emails, blog posts and our Trial Books, as well as incorporating key information across our events throughout the year.
 Most of our audience is time-poor, so we are working to streamline information and provide timely, relevant and reputable information and support, not only for our members but for the wider region in which we operate.
+Learn more about the Southern NSW Hub 2021 outcomes.

 Find out more